Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: Experiments

+For these experiments we used the MPIIGaze dataset. $T$ images from the test set were randomly selected as $\mathcal{D}_m$ ($S=P=1$).
+We evaluated gaze estimation error on the remaining test set images.
+Estimation errors reported were averaged over all subjects and over 5,000 calibration iterations per subject

+The results are shown in Table~\ref{tab:MPIIMGTC}.
+For all methods, as the number of calibration gaze targets increases, the error decreases.
+Our proposed method performed the best for low complexity calibration sets, outperforming other methods when the number of gaze targets was less than or equal to 32.

-The MAP estimate of the bias described in Eq.~\eqref{cali} resulted in lower estimation error than the ML estimate we proposed previously in~\cite{chen2019appearance}, especially when $|\D_m|$ was small.
-For example, with only one calibration image, the error when using the proposed MAP estimate was $3.5$, $0.2^\circ$ ($5.4\%$) lower than the $3.7^\circ$ achieved by the ML estimate.
+The MAP estimate of the bias described in Eq.~\eqref{cali} resulted in lower estimation error than the ML estimate we proposed previously in~\cite{chen2020offset}, especially when $|\D_m|$ was small.
+For example, with only one calibration image, the error when using the proposed MAP estimate was $3.5$, or $0.2^\circ$ ($5.4\%$) lower than that with the ML estimate.

-For our proposed calibration method, SGTC reduced estimation error significantly.
-When calibrated on $9$ samples, it reduced the error by $1.5^\circ$ ($33.3\%$) in comparison to the estimator without calibration.
-MGTC led to further reductions, but on average SGTC achieved $90\%$ of the improvement achieved by MGTC using the same number of images.
+When testing with calibration, training with gaze decomposition reduces error by $0.5^\circ$ to $0.6^\circ$ for the Baseline CNN and by $0.2^\circ$ to $0.3^\circ$ for the dilated CNN, in comparison to training without gaze decomposition.
+These results are expected, since train and test conditions are matched.
+Similar to our results without calibration, replacing max-pooling by dilated convolutions by dilated convolutions improved performance.
+Without gaze decomposition, the Dilated CNN outperformed the Baseline CNN by $0.4^\circ$ to $0.6^\circ$.
+With gaze decomposition, the Dilated CNN outperformed the Baseline CNN by $0.2^\circ$ to $0.33^\circ$